osaosemwen/cloudapplication-kubernetes/README.md

 $ kubectl rollout status deployment/nginx

-It should be noted that the deployments manages the replica sets and the replicasets (rs) manages the pods, hence:
+It should be noted that the deployments manages the ReplicaSets and the ReplicaSets (rs) manages the pods, hence:

 $ kubectl get rs

-gives
+gives a short summary of the ReplicaSet deployed.

+to isolate your pods created using labels used in creating the deployment for example "http-server"

+$ kubectl get pod -l "service in (http-server)"

+UPDATING YOUR ROLLOUT/DEPLOYMENT

+This is where the fun begins: